gcr-solutions/recommender-system-solution/docs/experience/5_new/_index.en.md

 ```

-You should never see them before you run these two functions.
+You should never see them before.
 First, you should run the offline logic for new content:

 ![item-offline](/images/item-offline.png)